proofit404/dependencies/docs/index.rst

 Dependency Injection for Humans.

 Dependency Injection (or simply DI) is great technique.
-You can organize responsibilities in you code base.
+By using it you can organize responsibilities in you code base.
 Define high level policies and system behavior in one part.
 Delegate control to low level mechanisms from different part.
 Simple and powerful.